huggingface/blog/bloom-megatron-deepspeed-technology.md

 ```
 we just sliced it in 2 vertically, placing layers 0-3 onto GPU0 and 4-7 to GPU1.

-Now while data travels from layer 0 to 1, 1 to 2 and 2 to 3 this is just the normal model.
+Now while data travels from layer 0 to 1, 1 to 2 and 2 to 3 this is just like the forward pass of a normal model on a single GPU.
 But when data needs to pass from layer 3 to layer 4 it needs to travel from GPU0 to GPU1 which introduces a communication overhead.
 If the participating GPUs are on the same compute node (e.g. same physical machine) this copying is pretty fast, but if the GPUs are located on different compute nodes (e.g. multiple machines) the communication overhead could be significantly larger.

 Then layers 4 to 5 to 6 to 7 are as a normal model would have and when the 7th layer completes we often need to send the data back to layer 0 where the labels are (or alternatively send the labels to the last layer).
 Now the loss can be computed and the optimizer can do its work.